|

 A HISTORY OF MANAGEMENT PRACTICES

-the 20th Century the owners of the Sifton Bog tried to exploit the
+During the 20th Century the owners of the Sifton Bog tried to exploit

-Bog’s natural resources in several different ways.
-They attempted
+the Bogs natural resources in several different ways.
+They

-to drain the land to grow celery, removed layers of peat for sale,
+attempted to drain the land to grow celery, removed layers of peat

 Some of the management practices that have taken place at Sifton